The Present Rules take effect from the 1 January 2019 - they are subject to additions and amendments which will be notified to all interested parties.

 Riders' Dress and Horses' Tack

 The British Working Equitation outfit originates from the dress used in the hunting field.
-A tweed jacket (may be replaced by a black or dark blue show jacket at Regional competitions and up to Novice level at National competitions) worn with a white shirt and a stock.
+A tweed jacket (may be replaced by a black or dark blue show jacket at Regional competitions and up to Novice level at National competitions) worn with a white shirt and a coloured stock or tie.
 Cream jodhpurs are worn with a pair of black or brown leather boots (or alternatively black or brown leather jodhpur boots and leather chaps).
 The rider may use a pair of English spurs that are attached to the boots by a leather strap.
+Dark coloured or beige gloves should be worn.
 A BHS approved hard hat must be worn at all times when mounted.
 The pole used to round up the cows in the Cattle Test is a Vara.

 Other additions to tack/equipment